Skip to main content

 Quality Assurance Project Plans: Technical AssistanceVarious ProvidersOn demandQAPPsTechnical assistanceMultiple organizations, such as the Alaska Department of Environmental Conservation, ANTHC, ITEP and the TAMS Center (air), Yukon River Inter-Tribal Watershed Council (water), and Zender Environmental (solid waste, water), provide one-on-one technical assistance to tribes seeking to develop Quality Assurance Project Plans.
 Contact these organizations to learn more.Environmental staffPhone

-RUBA Financial Management for Rural UtilitiesAlaska Department of Environmental ConservationVarious datesAdministrativeWorkshop/classRUBA provides an overview of financial operations for rural utilities.
+RUBA Financial Management for Rural UtilitiesAlaska Department of Commerce, Community, and Economic DevelopmentVarious datesAdministrativeWorkshop/classRUBA provides an overview of financial operations for rural water and wastewater utilities.
 If space is available, tribal administrators may attend.
-Topics cover basic processes and procedures for financial reporting, fund accounting, budgeting, collections, risk managements, audits, and rate setting.Tribal administratorsVarious locations
+Topics cover basic processes and procedures for financial reporting, fund accounting, budgeting, collections, risk management, audits, and rate setting.Tribal administratorsVarious locations and online

-Water Operator Trainings and CertificationsAlaska Department of Environmental ConservationVarious datesWaterOnline training, in-person classes/workshops, webinarsThe State of Alaska offers a wide variety of trainings for Alaska-based water operators, such as Water Treatment Operator, Small Systems Webinar Series, Wastewater Analysis, Financial Management for Rural Operators, and more.Water operatorsVarious locations and online
+Water Operator Trainings and CertificationsAlaska Department of Environmental ConservationVarious datesWaterOnline training, in-person classes/workshops, webinarsThe State of Alaska offers a wide variety of trainings for Alaska-based water operators, such as Water Treatment, Water Distribution, Small Systems, Wastewater Systems, and more.Water operatorsVarious locations and online

 National Tribal & Indigenous Climate ConferenceInstitute for Tribal Environmental Professionals (ITEP)Every other year in even yearsClimateConferenceThis conference focuses on climate-related impacts, assessments, tools, adaptation, mitigation, and actions, and the intersection of western science and adaptation strategies with Traditional/Indigenous Knowledge.Environmental staffVarious locations